13jmuller/WordleHelper/README.md

 ## Copule Outlier Detection ##
 First you want to activate the virtual enviornment with ``` source venv/bin/activate ```.
 You should then see the bash terminal change to accomodate this by having (venv) prior to your normal bash.
 Then you will run ``` python3 copod.py ```.
+The results of this will product a variety of frequency analysis graphs that show letter frequency.
+Additionally, there will be a graph that shows the Distribution analysis to find the best starter word.
+Lastly, the top ranked words will be output to show the User the best first guesses.
+One thing to make note of is that this code only shows the best first guess.
+The code on the website implements the whole game by eliminating words from the potential guess list.

 ## Greedy Heuristics ##
 Last algorithm to allow analysis.